zeropaper/web/src/markdown/summit/keynote-open-source-and-beyond.md

 speakers: [aeneasr, tacurran]

 ready: true
-title: Open Source and Beyond
+title: Keynote - Open Source and Beyond
 description: |
   The founders of Ory walk us through the Ory journey, discussing Ory’s origins as an open-source solution and pioneering new directions for Ory Open Source and Ory Cloud.
 Ory is creating the next generation of identity management tools - with an unwavering dedication to security, customizability, and accessibility for all.